catamtz3/AVL-verify/README.md

 ## Setting up

-Clone this repo, edit it locally, and push and upload to Gradescope, exactly as in P1.
+Clone this repo, edit it locally, and push and submit to Gradescope, exactly as in P1.
 You should use Java 11 when working on this.

 You should only edit `VerifyAVL.java` and do not change the method signature.
 Though, feel free to add private